WeblateOrg/weblate/docs/user/checks.rst

    using proportional fonts to render the text.
 The :ref:`check-max-size` check does check actual rendering of the text.

+   The ``replacements:`` flag might be also useful to expand placeables before checking the string.

 .. _check-max-size:

 Maximum size of translation